A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's finite total homotopy TQFT

 Depending on which setting is chosen, the groupoids, or algebras that $\tFQd{\Bc}$ and $\tFQmor{\Bc}$ assign to a closed manifold, $\Sigma$, with a $\Bc$-decoration, explicitly depend on the $\Bc$-decoration of $\Sigma$.
 However this dependence is up to a canonically defined, and invertible, profunctor or bimodule, which is functorial with respect to further changes in the decoration (up to natural isomorphism), and natural with respect to the profunctors, or bimodules, assigned to cobordisms.
 This is discussed in Subsection \ref{sec:fin_ext} and \S\ref{sec:Mor_valued-eTQFT}

-We will show explicit examples of calculations of these once-extended TQFTs later on in Part \ref{Quinn Calc}, Section \ref{sec:TQFTS_xcomp}, for the case in which $\Bc$ is the classifying space of a finite crossed complex.
-This includes the case of classifying spaces of finite 2-groups, as appear in higher gauge theory, see e.g. \cite{Baez-Schreiber:2004,Baez_Huerta:2011,Martins_Picken:2011,Companion}.
+We will show explicit examples of calculations of these once-extended TQFTs later on in Chapter \ref{Quinn Calc}, Section \ref{sec:TQFTS_xcomp}, for the case in which $\Bc$ is the classifying space of a finite crossed complex.
+This includes the case of classifying spaces of finite 2-groups, as appearing in higher gauge theory, see e.g. \cite{Baez-Schreiber:2004,Baez_Huerta:2011,Companion,Martins_Picken:2011}.

-As we will further see in \S\ref{sec:012TQFT_fingroup}, when $n=0$, and for the case where $\Bc$ is the classifying space of a finite groupoid $G$, the extended Quinn TQFT gives a homotopy theoretical proof of the existence of the Morita valued once-extended (0,1,2)-TQFT, derived, elsewhere, from the fact that the groupoid algebra of $G$ is a `separable symmetric Frobenius algebra'; see \cite[\S 3.8]{Schommer-Pries} and \cite[Example 5.2]{LaudaPfeiffer}.